96boards/documentation/consumer/dragonboard/dragonboard845c/installation/linux-fastboot.md

 ---
 ## Linux Host

-This section show how to install a new operating system to your DragonBoard™ 845c using the fastboot method on a Linux host computer.
+This section show how to install a new operating system to your DragonBoard™ 845c based RB3 kit using the fastboot method on a Linux host computer.

 ***

 - **Step 1**: Make sure fastboot is set up on host computer
 - **Step 2**: Connect host computer to RB3
-- **Step 3**: Boot DragonBoard 410c into fastboot mode
+- **Step 3**: Boot RB3 into fastboot mode
 - **Step 4**: Flash Bootloader
 - **Step 5**: Recall location of all downloaded files
 - **Step 6**: Unzip all files